AVEVA/sample-adh-pi_to_adh_read_only_data-python/README.md

 ### Community

-If you are accessing a stream shared in an ADH community, enter the community Id in the `CommunityId` field of the configuration.
+If you are accessing a stream shared in an Cds community, enter the community Id in the `CommunityId` field of the configuration.
 Make sure to also grant the appropriate "Community Member" role to the Client-Credentials Client used by the sample.

-If you are not using ADH communities, leave the `CommunityId` field blank.
+If you are not using Cds communities, leave the `CommunityId` field blank.

 ## Obtain an Authentication Token